 If you want to kick it up a notch, try using thick slices of french bread.
-I love using slices of sourdough bread or Texas Toast – so yummy and a different taste!
-We’ve also done croissants and even made pound cake french toast!
+I love using slices of sourdough bread, Texas Toast, or even cinnamon bread – so yummy and a different taste!
+We’ve also done croissants and have even made pound cake french toast!

 How to make ahead of time?
 Just wrap a few slices in plastic wrap and FREEZE them in a freezer bag in the freezer.
 Eat within 1-2 months for best quality.